-With the deluxe reissue of Jethro Tull’s Heavy Horses out this week, we thought it might be a nice time to look at unusual instruments that have been used in rock.
+With a multitude of Jethro Tull 50th Anniversary releases out this year, we thought it might be a nice time to look at unusual instruments that have been used in rock.
 Jethro Tull of course, are well known for Ian Anderson’s use of the flute.
-Tull are indeed one of the only rock artists to use a weird instrument on a regular basis; for most artists it's usually a case of bringing something in to give a track a certain feel or texture.
+Tull are indeed one of the only rock artists to use a weird instrument on a regular basis; for most artists, it's usually a case of bringing something in to give a track a certain feel or texture.
 The only other artists we can think of that might use exceptional instruments on a regular basis are those more fully steeped in a folk or ethnic tradition, or coming from a classical, jazz or avant-garde background.
-Sadly no recordings exist of the Psychedelic Stooges – Iggy & pals before they shortened their name to just the Stooges – with Iggy ‘playing’ a turned on vacuum cleaner and a mic’ed up blender full of water, but there’s plenty of fun to be had here.
+Sadly no recordings exist of the Psychedelic Stooges – Iggy & pals before they shortened their name to just the Stooges – with Iggy ‘playing’ a vacuum cleaner and a blender full of water, but there’s plenty of fun to be had here.

 Given the release we’re celebrating here, let’s start with a bit of Tull.

 If you’re like me, when you think of Jethro Tull, you think of Ian Anderson strutting around in his codpiece, holding his flute to his mouth.
 Anderson is definitely one of those guys steeped in the folk tradition, although Tull became popular with progressive rock fans and even hard rock fans as they went along.